autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/debug.md

 ### When a part of the trajectory has high curvature

 Some of the following may have an issue.
-Please check by the visualization.
+Please check if there is something weird by the visualization.

 - Input Path
 - Drivable Area